Mariners take key series from A’s as Marco Gonzales delivers a needed strong start

 Gonzales grinded through 5 2/3 innings, allowing two runs on five hits with two walks and four strikeouts to improve to 3-5 on the season.

-The Mariners provided the requisite amount of run support for a win, sending A’s starter Cole Irving to his shortest outing of the season.
+The Mariners provided the requisite amount of run support for a win, sending A’s starter Cole Irvin to his shortest outing of the season.

 They scored four runs off Irvin in the third inning turning a 2-0 deficit into a 4-2 lead — all with two outs.
 Kyle Seager’s two-run single with the bases loaded tied the game.
 Luis Torrens followed with an RBI single to left field and Tom Murphy’s bloop single to center that couldn’t quite be caught by a diving Ramon Laureano provided all the runs needed.

-Chasing Irvin early was a bit of sweet comeuppance after his comments in a loss to the Mariners earlier this season when he gave up 10 hits.
+Chasing Irvin early was a bit of sweet comeuppance after his comments in a loss to the Mariners on May 25 when he gave up 10 hits in 4 2/3 innings pitched.

-“I think at the end of the day, pitch execution needs to be a lot better & a team like that should not be putting up 10 hits against me or anyone,” he told A’s media.
+“I think at the end of the day, pitch execution needs to be a lot better & a team like that should not be putting up 10 hits against me or anyone,” he told A’s media afte that game.
 “I’m extremely disappointed in my efforts tonight.”

+Was it used as bulletin board material for motivation?
+Probably, but it wasn’t admitted.

+“Their pitcher said that?”
+Seager said with a smirk.
+“I didn’t even know we’ve ever faced him before.
+So yeah, no, that’s fine.”

 That run support was plenty for Gonzales and the bullpen.